maylim17/graphgist-cms/web/README.md

 ========================
-Neo4j Movie Website Demo
+Neo4j Gist Website Demo
 ========================

-This repository is a movie content browser powered by Neo4j.
-All movie content is consumed from a Neo4j REST API endpoint built using Neo4j Swagger.
+This repository is a gist content browser powered by Neo4j.
+All gist content is consumed from a Neo4j REST API endpoint built using Neo4j Swagger.

 Tools: